niqzart/PyloHD/docs/docs/thesis/intro.md

 # Intro

 ## Topic
-Developing a high-level framework for simplification and systematization of processes in electronic design
+Developing a high-level framework to simplify and systematize learning electronic design

 ### Topic summary
 A high-level framework for electronic design in the ecosystem of a popular language (python) with all the bonuses that come from this ecosystem.
 The framework will support testing programs at high-level, encapsulating shared code into reusable modules, as well as converting high-level code to Verilog for further use on real hardware

 ### Goals
-The resulting framework should:
+The main goal for this project stage is to make learning electronic design simpler, more systematized and more accessible.
+To achieve this the resulting framework should:
 - Be simple and intuitive
 - Allow easy distribution of reusable modules
 - Not isolate the ecosystem by supporting conversion (translation) to Verilog